Contact Our Team

-Audrey had keyhole surgery (laparoscopy) to remove endometriosis.
-The surgeon made a mistake in cauterising the blood vessels (using heat to stop the bleeding) and injured her ureter.
-The tissue around the ureter broke down and became necrotic (i.e. died).
-She developed a rectovaginal fistula (a hole between the rectum and vagina).
-As a result she needed a permanent colostomy.
+The surgeon made a mistake in cauterising Audrey’s blood vessels (using heat to stop the bleeding) and injured her ureter.
+The injury ultimately led to Audrey developing a hole between the rectum and vagina – a rectovaginal fistula – and requiring a colostomy.

 How much will I receive for a gynaecology claim?

 Gynaecology damages will vary depending on the level of impact on a person’s life and resulting financial losses or costs.

 If ongoing care is needed as a result of the damage done to you or you are unable to work, compensation can help to cover those costs.

 In addition to the individual costs or losses incurred as a result of negligence, an element of damages is also intended to compensate for pain and suffering.

 These ‘general damages’ payments follow Judicial College guidelines.

 Examples of guideline general damages amounts are: